jmarovi/CritvizDocs/docs/additional-functionality.md

 # Additional Functionality

-Explore additional features and functionalities offered by Crivitz to enhance your assignment management experience.
+Explore additional features and functionalities offered by Critviz to enhance your assignment management experience.

 ## Visibility Settings {#visibility-settings}